sgmurphy/wordpress-plugins/cryout-theme-settings/readme.txt

 = Automatic installation =

-0. Have one of our supported themes activated with a non-working or disabled settings page.
+0. Have one of our supported themes activated with a missing settings page.
 1. Navigate to Plugins in your dashboard and click the Add New button.
 2. Type in "Cryout Theme Settings" in the search box on the right and press Enter, then click the Install button next to the plugin title.
 3. After installation Activate the plugin, then navigate to Appearance > [Theme] Settings to access the restored theme settings page.

 = Manual installation =

-0. Have one of our supported themes activated with a non-working or disabled settings page.
+0. Have one of our supported themes activated with a missing settings page.
 1. Upload `cryout-theme-settings` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to Appearance > [Theme] Settings to access the restored theme settings page.
 4. Additionally, check the plugin's status on the Appearance > Serious Theme Settings page.

 == Changelog ==

+= 0.5.15 =
+* Fixed 'jQuery.fn.click()' deprecation warning on themes' settings pages
+* Reorganized setting page styling and scripting
+* Tested for compatibility with PHP 8.0, 8.1 and 8.2
+* Tested supported WordPress version to 6.5

 = 0.5.14 =
 * Updated for compatibility with the changes in Tempera 1.8.0